antonhornquist/monorepo1/README.md

 $ git sparse-checkout add httpservercommon
 $ git sparse-checkout add uniqueid
 ```

+TODO: Is a full monorepo checkout still required for the analysis of the build graph?

 TODO: What action to take when the build graph changes?